sbt/sbt/src/sphinx/Howto/runningcommands.rst

     4: Int

 Variables defined by an `eval` are not visible to subsequent `eval`s, although changes to system properties persist and affect the JVM that is running sbt.
-Use the Scala REPL (`console` and related commands) for full support for evaluating Scala code interactively.
+Use the Scala REPL (:key:`console` and related commands) for full support for evaluating Scala code interactively.